brainbuz/form-diva/Form-Diva/README.md

 ### Arguments to clone

 Arguments to clone are passed as a hashref.
-All of the arguments are optional since if omitted the original object is just copied. clone with no arguments would just make a copy of your original object.
+All of the arguments are optional since if omitted the original object is just copied.
 The arguments are:

 #### neworder, newhidden